"Quality" is a word software developers are hearing more and more of -- and an issue that has long plagued the...

 According to Jeannine Siviy, deputy director for Carnegie Mellon Software Engineering Institute (SEI) Dynamic Systems, software organisations can use the Six Sigma methodology both tactically and strategically.
 Tactically, Six Sigma can be used "as an analytical engine for process improvement," she explained.

 "There are unique challenges in software like availability and quality of data, and the frequency in which projects go through the lifecycle," Siviy said.
-"But with the data you do have, such as product performance and reliability, etc., you can use analysis methods to uncover the root cause of different issues and lead you
+"But with the data you do have, such as product performance and reliability, etc., you can use analysis methods to uncover the root cause of different issues and lead you to solutions."

 Taking a different slant, Six Sigma "can be used strategically to enable the implementation of what I call domain-specific improvement techniques.
 CMMI is an example," Siviy added.
 [The SEI's Capability Maturity Model Integration (CMMI) is a process improvement framework.]
 Organisations implementing Six Sigma determine their highest priority problems, she said, which can be used to get what she calls a "stickier" CMMI or Information Technology Infrastructure Library (ITIL) implementation.
 Six Sigma combined with CMMI or ITIL "grounds the process definition into real business problems."